Why We Don’t Feel We Can Achieve Big Goals, and What the Real Barrier Is

 An example

 For example, I asked this soul-colleague (who is coaching with me 1:1) to chunk up their long-term income goal from the making and the promotion of their art into a near-term income goal.
-And I specifically gave them the homework of doing this homework three times:
+I said they should do this in three stages.

 I like this.

-This is what changes our view of ourselves.
+This is what changes how we see ourselves.

-This is a big piece in what makes the huge goal suddenly much more achievable.
-Because we see ourselves achieving something important.
-This is all-important.
+This is a big piece of what makes the huge goal suddenly much more achievable: we see ourselves achieving something important.

 Once you see yourself achieving something important, you can keep right on doing it.